 continue to soar.
 Public schools are required to publish data on topics of campus violence, academic performance, and graduation rates.
 Adding to these focus areas, schools must publicly publish an annual "report card" of the school, allowing community members to ascertain how specific groups have performed throughout the year.
 The specific groups assessed in this report card are differentiated by:

-In addition, all public schools must disclose their annual dropout rates, teacher qualification standards and records
+In addition, all public schools must disclose their annual dropout rates, teacher qualification standards, and records

 , as well as other locally-mandated data.

-The Pressure to Tamper Public School Reports
+The Pressure to Tamper With Public School Reports

 While increased access to school records is undoubtedly beneficial to the community, the transparency mandated by NCLB is prompting some school leaders to falsify educational data.

-reveals, "While federal and state legislators congratulate themselves for their newfound focus on school accountability, scant attention is being paid to the quality of the data they're using.
+As Reason Magazine reveals, "While federal and state legislators congratulate themselves for their newfound focus on school accountability, scant attention is being paid to the quality of the data they're using.
 Whether the topic is violence, test scores, or dropout rates, school officials have found myriad methods to paint a prettier picture of their performance."

 In addition, the strong amount of emphasis placed on student performance may be encouraging some leaders to publish false claims about their school's achievements.
 After all, a portion of every public school's budget and national ranking is derived (in part) by student testing